 If you've completed two years of post-secondary studies, including courses in chemistry, biology, and math, this program may be the path you are seeking.

-Learn about the admission requirements of this program.
 Note that applicants who do not have formal academic education to qualify for admission may be assessed on the basis of both their education and relevant work experience, in accordance with the Flexible Admission Policy.

 If you aren’t sure if you qualify, please contact our enrolment advisors to help determine the next steps you may need to enter the program.